-The product 'GD Planner' aimed at letting the small investors overcome the fear of bubble bursts and broke the stereotype of considering the stock market as costly,
+The product 'GD Planner' aimed at letting the small investors overcome the fear of bubble bursts and broke

 Throughout its operational span of 12 years, GDCL has maintained a strong position in the industry not only by providing its investment banking services, but also by offering a one-stop total investment solution to its investors.
 GD Planner is one such innovative discretionary portfolio management scheme for the stock market investors.
-It's especially designed for the individual retail investors, who are scared of equity market volatility, have lesser understanding of the capital market, yet not satisfied with returns from bank fixed deposits, and want complicated and time-consuming.
+It's especially designed for the individual retail investors, who are scared of equity market volatility, have lesser understanding of the capital market, yet not complicated and time-consuming.
 In a span of twenty-four months of launching, GD planner has been able to attract a good number of new investors of the target group.
 Alongside, GD Planner offers an insurance coverage (accidental death and disability insurance coverage up to BDT 1 lac per year) from GDCL's parent company Green Delta Insurance Company Limited, which doubles the benefits for the investors as they become entitled to avail two different services in one package.

+Annualized Return 12%

-Annualized Return Since Inception to December 2023 Growth of Investors 10% In year 2023
+Since Inception to December 2023

+Growth of Investors

+In year 2023